Omnichannel: one of those overused buzzwords that everyone interprets differently but few know how to achieve.

 Unified commerce is a set of solutions, processes, and systems to provide a seamless experience and consistent data.
 While omnichannel tends to stop after multichannel expansion and frontend alignment, unified commerce consolidates all your backend systems with your customer-facing channels via a single platform.

-It’s the setup companies require in order to support omnichannel journeys and create a unified view of customer interactions, products, and management systems.
-Done right, unified commerce provides a totally integrated, measurable, and frictionless experience — essentially what omnichannel was meant to be all along.
+The unified commerce platform companies require in order to support omnichannel journeys and create a unified view of customer interactions, products, and management systems.
+Done right, unified commerce solutions provide a totally integrated, measurable, and frictionless experience — essentially what omnichannel was meant to be all along.

 Online and in-store experiences woven together